-While your nights are devoted to capturing images of the aurora, daylight excursions focus on the austere beauty of the tundra environs.
-Photograph hardy northern wildlife, such as Arctic hare and Arctic fox, both artfully camouflaged by their white fur coats.
+While your nights are devoted to capturing images of the aurora, daylight excursions focus on the austere beauty of our tundra environs.
+Keep your eye out for hardy northern wildlife such as Arctic hare and Arctic fox, both artfully camouflaged by their winter-white fur coats.
 The town of Churchill is also full of photo opportunities, with historic buildings, interesting local people and roving sled dogs.
-Though the Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, but indigenous cultures had already been flourishing in the harsh climate for thousands of years.
-Explore their heritage on a dog sled ride through the boreal forest, during a visit to the Eskimo Museum, and via cultural programs featuring the arts and traditions of the Inuit and Dene peoples.
+Though the Hudson’s Bay Company established a fort here in 1717 as part of its fur-trading network across the Canadian North, indigenous cultures had already been flourishing in the harsh climate for thousands of years.
+Explore their heritage on a dog sled ride through the boreal forest, during a visit to the Eskimo Museum, and via cultural programs featuring the arts and traditions of the Inuit, Dene, and Metis peoples,

 The morning is free to wander Churchill’s main street, where several locally owned shops sell authentic local handicrafts, from traditional mukluks to sculptures made of caribou hair.
 Then transfer to the airport for your return flight to Winnipeg, gathering one last time for a farewell dinner this evening.

 After breakfast, transfer to the airport for flights home.

 Departure dates and itinerary subject to change.
 Please contact ExpeditionTrips to confirm departure schedule before purchasing air tickets.
 Since the northern lights are a natural phenomenon, they are never guaranteed, but Churchill has some of the most frequent and intense auroral activity on the planet—meaning odds are very good.
 ExpeditionTrips is not responsible for itinerary changes.

-Round-trip transportation between Winnipeg and Churchill (train and plane); airport transfers; accommodations and meals as per itinerary; gear on loan (parka, fleece buff, fleece jacket, waterproof pants, mittens and boots); professional expedition leaders and assistants; most gratuities; permits and entrance fees; taxes.
+Roundtrip flights between Winnipeg/Churchill; airport transfers; accommodations and meals as per itinerary; gear on loan (parka, fleece buff, fleece jacket, waterproof pants, mittens and boots); professional expedition leaders and assistants; most gratuities; permits and entrance fees; taxes.
 Subject to change without notice.